croissanne/fosdem-image-builder/slides/slides.md

 But at a certain scale constistency and reliability are important.

-Because you need to build images for different purposes, different targets, different architectures, AWS, GCP, Azure, local virtualization, installers.
+Because you need to build images for different purposes, different architectures, different target environments like AWS, GCP, Azure, local virtualization, bare metal.
 And you don't want to have these differ too much from one another, you want to reason and produce them in roughly the same manner.
 You want to produce and reproduce them often without manual interference, so you need infrastructure.

 Also to avoid vendor lock-in.
 Now cloud environments often offer their own workflow to build images for their environment or just offer their own images fullstop, but now you're tied to that